 So what’s the big deal?

-A good warm-up before a workout dilates your blood vessels, ensuring that your muscles are well supplied with oxygen.
-It also raises your muscles’ temperature for optimal flexibility and efficiency.
+A good warm-up before a workout widens your blood vessels, ensuring that your muscles are well supplied with oxygen.
+It also raises your muscles’ temperature for the best flexibility and efficiency.
 By slowly raising your heart rate, the warm-up also helps minimize stress on your heart.

-“Stretching allows for greater range of motion and eases the stress on the joints and tendons, which could potentially prevent injury.
-Warming up, such as low-heart rate cardio, prepares the circulatory and respiratory system for the upcoming ‘age- and type-appropriate target heart rate’ exercising, whether it’s endurance or sprint type of activities.”
+Warming up, such as low-heart rate cardio, prepares the circulatory and respiratory system for the upcoming ‘age- and type-appropriate target heart rate’ exercising.

 The cool-down is just as critical.
 It keeps the blood flowing throughout the body.
 Stopping suddenly can cause light-headedness because your heart rate and blood pressure drop rapidly.